 Protecting your additional State Pension

-The additional State Pension is an extra pension that employees (but not self-employed people) may be building up.
+The additional State Pension is an extra pension that employees (but not self-employed people) mIGHT be building up.

 You also get National Insurance credits towards the additional State Pension if you’re claiming Child Benefit for a child under 12.